eTramS/CSharp_Unity/README.md

 Interface Script:

 Note: I can use IEntity and include both of this.
-But for the sake of practicing, I seperate them.
+But for the sake of practicing, I separate them.
 ``` c#
 public interface IHeal
 {